fabio-e-azevedo/crud-golang-rabbitmq-mongo/README.md

 - [MongoDB](https://www.mongodb.com/)

-To run and stop the applications:
+To run and stop the applications by Makefile:

-By Makefile:
 ```
 make start